Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: The case of stochastic infinite dimensional stochastic differential equations

 Since $F_N$ [resp. $\partial_r F_N$] converges uniformly on each compact to $F$ [resp. $\partial_r F$], when $N\to\infty$, then

-Taking the limit when $N\to\infty$ in (\ref{eq:Ito-N}) finally provides (\ref{eq:Ito}). \end{proof} Next result can be considered a It\^o formula for {\it mild type processes}, essentially coming out from mild solutions of SPDEs.
+Taking the limit when $N\to\infty$ in (\ref{eq:Ito-N}), finally provides (\ref{eq:Ito}). \end{proof} Next result can be considered a It\^o formula for {\it mild type processes}, essentially coming out from mild solutions of infinite dimensional stochastic differential equations.
 An interesting contribution in this direction, but in a different spirit appears in \cite{RoecknerMild}. \begin{Corollary} Assume that $b$ is a predictable process with values in $H$ and $\sigma$ is a predictable process with values in $\mathcal{L}_2(U_0, H)$ satisfying (\ref{eq:hp-per-existence-mild}).
 Define $\X$ as in (\ref{eq:SPDE-mild}).
 Let $x$ be an element of $H$.
-Assume that $f\in C^{1,2}(H)$ with $\partial_xf \in C(H,D(A^*))$.
-Then
+Assume that $f\in C^{1,2}([0,T] \times H)$ with $\partial_xf \in UC([0,T] \times H, D(A^*))$.
+Then, $\mathbb{P}-a.s.$,

 \end{Corollary} \begin{Remark} We remark that in \eqref{eq:first-Dinkin-pre}, the partial derivative $\partial^2_{xx} f(r, x)$ for any $r \in [s,T]$ and $x \in H$ stands in fact for its associated linear bounded operator in the sense of \eqref{eq:expressionLB}.
 From now on we will make this natural identification. \end{Remark}